claudioruiz/mailmate-keybindings/README.md

 ## Installation

-Copy the `Seth.plist` file into `~/Library/Application Support/MailMate/Resources/KeyBindings` then type "Seth" into the "Custom Key Bindings" field in the General section of settings.
+Copy the `claudio.plist` file into `~/Library/Application Support/MailMate/Resources/KeyBindings` then type "claudio" into the "Custom Key Bindings" field in the General section of settings.

 ## What is MailMate?

 It's a great IMAP mail client for Mac OS X.  Look here: https://freron.com

+It solved my eternal search for a great, customizable and lightweight email app in OSX.

 If you buy it, you should consider becoming a patron: https://sites.fastspring.com/freron/product/mailmatepatron?referrer=5954